cloudkevin/picoCTF/README.md

 ## Cryptography

 #### The Numbers
 This is another one where knowing the flag format helps us out significantly.
 We can see ```{ }``` which is part of our flag format, and can also see that none of the numbers are greater than 26.
 This probably means it's a simple substitution cypher.
-To solve this I wrote a python script that takes the alphabet and the provided numbers to print out the flag. ```python the_numbers.py```
+To solve this I wrote a python script that takes the alphabet and the provided numbers to print out the flag. ```python3 the_numbers.py```

 #### 13
 This is a caesar cipher, so just decode like any other.

 #### Easy 1
 This is vigenere cipher which we can pretty much tell by the provided table.
-To solve this one I wrote a python script ```easy1.py```
+To solve this one I wrote a python script ```python3 easy1.py```

 #### caesar
 As the name implies this is another caesar cipher.
 The trick to this one is finding the correct ROT.